nicolasfueceo/vulcan/src_documentation.md

 def run_sql_query(query: str) -> str:
     """
-    Executes a read-only SQL query against the database and returns the result as a markdown string.
+    Executes an SQL query against the database and returns the result as a markdown .
-    This tool should be used for all SELECT queries.
     """
     try:
         with duckdb.connect(database=str(DB_PATH), read_only=False) as conn: